exonum/exonum-client-anchoring/README.md

 ## Driver example

-Here you can see an example of a driver to [BTC.com API](https://btc.com/api-doc#API):
+Here you can see an example of a driver to [BTC.com API](https://btc.com/api-doc#API).
+This driver is provided for your information only, but non-operating because it doesn't support Bech32 addresses:

 ```js
 import { drivers } from 'exonum-client-anchoring'